hyundai-robotics/doc-hi6-operation/book.md

 * **Name**

     The name of the Ethernet communication object.
-Each name must be set between "enet0" and "enet4".
+Each name must be set between "enet0" and "enet7".

 * **Protocol**

     Select the communication protocol.
+(UDP, TCP client, TCP server)

 * **IP Address**